isaiahchen28/TwitterAnalysis/README.md

 # TwitterAnalysis
-Requires Python 3.7 to run

-This project uses data mining and machine learning methods to obtain meaningful conclusions regarding social media sentiment on Twitter.
+This project uses data mining and machine learning methods to collect and analyze data that is posted on Twitter.

 # Required Modules
 Tweepy - https://www.tweepy.org